 - At City College, we are committed to your success and believe in your potential to grow academically, personally, and professionally.
 Education is the key to success.
 The Gainesville Branch Campus is located at our new building 7001 N.W.
 4th Blvd.
 Gainesville, FL 32607.
 The classrooms and administrative offices are approx. 21,200 square feet in a single-story building.
 The physical plant is spacious, attractive, and the grounds are beautifully landscaped.
 Parking is available to the students.
 Computer courses and keyboarding skills are taught on IBM Compatibles.
 In addition, the college teaches the use of transcribers, electronic ten-key calculators and other business machines.
 Students in the Medical Assisting and Phlebotomist Programs have laboratory training on-campus.

-- The teacher population of 18 teachers has grown by 200% over five years.
+- The teacher population of 18 teachers has stayed relatively flat over five years.